 Oranges are juicy, sweet citrus fruits known for being high in vitamin C.

 It’s perhaps less well known that orange peels are also rich in several nutrients, including fiber, vitamin C, and plant compounds like polyphenols.

-Additionally, nearly 90% of the essential oils in orange peels are made up of limonene, a naturally-occurring chemical that has been studied for its anti-inflammatory and anticancer properties, including against skin cancer (
+Also, nearly 90% of the essential oils in orange peels are composed of limonene, a naturally occurring chemical that has been studied for its anti-inflammatory and anticancer properties, including against skin cancer (

 Despite the nutritional benefits, eating orange peels also has certain drawbacks.

-While studies have found the inner fruit of oranges to have very low or undetectable levels of pesticides, the peels contain significantly higher amounts (14).
+Though studies have found the inner fruit of oranges to have very low or undetectable pesticide levels, the peels contain significantly higher amounts (14).

 These effects are primarily associated with chronically high levels of exposure rather than the relatively small amounts found in the peels and skins of fruits.